AHS Book Awards

 Each year since then, a distinguished committee of garden communicators selects the award recipients from among the year’s new books nominated by publishers.
 Books are judged on qualities such as writing style, authority, accuracy, and physical quality.
 Because of this focus on the overall quality of the winning books, the award is presented jointly to the author and publisher of each book.

-Below are the four winners of the 2024 AHS Book Awards
+Below are the three winners of the 2025 AHS Book Awards

 Honorable Mentions